 Finding the most effective place to install an access point can sometimes be a challenge.
-The following ideas will provide the optimal network performance.
+The following ideas will provide the optimal network performance:

-First and foremost, we want to avoid physical obstructions whenever possible.
+- Avoid physical obstructions whenever possible.
 Any barriers along the line of sight between customers and the access point will degrade the WiFi signal.
 Plaster or brick walls tend to have the most negative impact.
 Obstructions tend to reside closer to floor level.
 Therefore, installing the access point on or near the ceiling is typically your best bet to maximize the network signal.

-Install at least 3 feet away from other appliances that may transmit signals in the same frequency range or cause electrical interference such as; microwave ovens, cordless telephones, electric fans, other motors, and fluorescent lighting.
+- Install at least 3 feet away from other appliances that may transmit signals in the same frequency range or cause electrical interference such as; microwave ovens, cordless telephones, electric fans, other motors, and fluorescent lighting.

-Strive to install the access point in a central location.
+- Strive to install the access point in a central location.
 We want to have the access point as close to customers as possible.

-If the best location is only marginally acceptable, consider adjusting the access point's antennas to improve performance.
+- If the best location is only marginally acceptable, consider adjusting the access point's antennas to improve performance.
 Re-pointing the antennas can fine tune the WiFi signal.